ajtrowell/ClassMethods.jl/readme.md

 ## Constructors

-`@class` owns the canonical inner constructor so that it can wire up the method fields consistently.
+`@structmethods` owns the canonical inner constructor so that it can wire up the method fields consistently.
 User-written inner constructors are therefore rejected.
 If you need alternative construction paths, define **outer constructors** that forward into the generated one:

 ```julia
 MyClass(str::AbstractString) = MyClass(parse(Int, str))